Skip to main content

 Reflection

 You now possess the framework to discern the fundamental architectural differences in how your biological information is handled.
-You can see the clear line drawn by a program’s integration with a and the robust protections that line signifies.
+You can see the clear line drawn by a program’s integration with a health plan and the robust protections that line signifies.
 This knowledge shifts your role from that of a passive participant to an informed custodian of your own data.

 The language of hormones, metabolism, and stress is the narrative of your lived experience, written at a cellular level.
 Understanding who has access to that narrative, and under what rules, is a foundational act of self-sovereignty.